Obsessive Compulsive Disorder: key facts

 How effective is the treatment?

-About three out of four people who complete this are helped a
+About 3 out of 4 people who complete this are helped a lot,

-lot, but one in four will get symptoms again and will need extra
+but 1 in 4 will get symptoms again and will need extra

 treatment.
-About one in four people are not able to cope with CBT –
+About 1 in 4 people are not able to cope with

-About six out of 10 people improve with
+About 6 out of 10 people improve with

 medication and their symptoms reduce roughly by half.
 Medication

 does help to prevent OCD coming back for as long as it is taken,